computing-in-the-liberal-arts/SIGCSE2023-Affiliated-Event/docs/2023CallForParticipation.md

 Submissions may be made in one of two ways:

 - __E-Mail__:
-  1. Write your submission in a a MS Word or plain text markdown document using the appropriate template from above.
+    1. Write your submission in an MS Word or plain text markdown document using the appropriate template from above.
-  1. E-mail the contact for the session with a zip file containing your submission and any images or other supporting files.
+    1. E-mail the contact for the session, Jakob Barnard (<Jakob.Barnard@uj.edu>), with a zip file containing your submission and any images or other supporting files.
 The Program Committee will add your submission to the repository.
     1. If you wish to make more than one submission, please submit a separate zip file for each submission.

 - __GitHub Pull Request__: If you are comfortable with git and GitHub, submissions may be made via GitHub pull requests.
     1. Fork the Computing in the Liberal Arts [SICSE2023 Affiliated Event Repository](https://github.com/computing-in-the-liberal-arts/SIGCSE2023-Affiliated-Event).
     1. Create a branch for your submission.
-    1. Add a sub-directory for your submission to the appropriate directory (_curricula_, or _unconference_).
+    1. Add a sub-directory for your submission to the appropriate directory (_curricula_, or _opportunities_).
     1. Populate your sub-directory with the materials for your submission.
 Please use a file named `index.md` for the text of your submission and copy any images or other supporting materials into your sub-directory.
 Format your submission using the appropriate markdown template from above.
     1. Push your branch to your fork.
     1. Create a pull request for your branch.